keeth/django-react-graphql-starter/README.md

 This starter brings these two great tools together!

 Django has excellent GraphQL support via the Graphene library.
 With a great deal of ease and very little code you can create your database models and expose them via a GraphQL interface, and then use them in your React app via the wonderful Apollo Client.

-This starter kit also helps you get authentication working via JSON Web Tokens.
+This starter kit also includes an authentication demo using JSON Web Tokens.

 ## Requirements